mliew21396/remote-work-u3/week-7/readme.md

 ## Remember your Unit Expectations!
 - Pair at least twice this week.  *You need to pair 6 times on your own this unit*
-- Give feedback for each person you paired with. *You need to submit at least 8 pieces of feedback in this unit* `{GPS: 2, peer_pairing: 6}`
+- Give feedback for each person you paired with. *You need to submit at least 8 pieces of feedback in this unit* `{GPS: 2, peer-pairing: 6}`
 - Rate at least 7 pieces of [Meta Feedback](https://socrates.devbootcamp.com/feedback) on Socrates. *You need to rate 20 pieces of feedback per unit*

 ## Resources